BernardinD/PhotoWordFind/README.md

 If you introduce another UI, extend `UiMode` or add an enum; for now the boolean flag keeps code simple.

 ## Search
-The experimental gallery uses a new `SearchService` which builds a search string from each entry's filename, identifier, usernames, social media handles, and extracted text (from either `extractedText` or older `ocr` fields).
+The new gallery uses `SearchService`, which builds a search string from each entry's filename, identifier, usernames, social media handles, and extracted text (from either `extractedText` or older `ocr` fields).
 Typing in the search box filters the gallery using this service.
 When a search term is entered, any entry missing extracted text is automatically processed through the OCR service so its content can be searched next time.

 ## Features
 - Sorting by name, date or file size